 AAA Members Can Save

-If you’re a current AAA member, then the good news is that you can save up to 30% off your admission tickets.
+If you’re a current AAA member, then the good news is that you can save up to 30% off your admission tickets with your AAA discount.

 To take advantage of the offer, flash your card at the gate and save $5 off the general admission prices noted above at the park or $2 off at the water parks.